Bloomingdale’s Celebrates Women with Weekend Event

 “This will be an awesome event.
 We’ll have women DJ’s, artists, designers and more.
 I will also be on hand willing to help any women feel their most comfortable and confident self through my styling services,” says Angie Robison, Stylist at Bloomingdale’s.

-Visit Bloomingdales to share some Women’s music beats and with a purchase of $300, customers will receive a “B” cap with customization.
+Visit Bloomingdale’s to share some Women’s music beats and with a purchase of $300, customers will receive a “B” cap with customization.
+Shoppers can also take advantage of 15% off almost any Beauty purchase when you spend $150 or more.

 Bloomingdale’s at Ala Moana: